 GM has owned the marketing rights to the Hummer brand since 1999.
 Hummers are built in Indiana by AM General and are sold by GM dealers.
 (Skip to details on the: H2 SUT)

-Exterior Styling cues like giant tires and side latches on the hood of the H2 are similar to those on the H1 Alpha.
+Exterior A new All Terrain Blue exterior color is available for 2007.
+Styling cues like giant tires and side latches on the hood of the H2 are similar to those on the H1 Alpha.
 The ladder-type frame uses hydroformed components.
 Underbody protection includes skid plates, a fuel-tank shield, chassis-bolted rocker panel protectors and a protective shield for the optional onboard air compressor.

 Various accessories, including a roof rack, tubular assist steps and roof-mounted lamps, can be installed.
-A self-leveling air suspension is available.
+An independent front torsion bar and five-link coil spring rear suspension come standard, and a self-leveling air suspension is available.

-Safety Antilock brakes with traction control are standard.
+Safety An antilock braking system with traction control is standard.
 Side-impact airbags are not available.

 Driving Impressions Far more civilized than the H1, the H2 driving experience is like that of other large SUVs.
 Handling qualities aren't bad, and the H2 has good steering feel and feedback.

 H2 SUT To create the new SUT variant, Hummer engineers replaced the H2 SUV's covered cargo area with a short cargo box.
 The cargo box is 34.7 inches long and measures 47 inches between the wheels.
-The SUT's midgate has an express-down feature for its glass window.
+The SUT's midgate has an express-down feature for its glass window, and a sunroof is standard.
 Folding the midgate and rear seat adds an additional 3 feet to the cargo box length.
 A lockable hard tonneau cover and a rubber cargo-bed mat are available.
 The H2 SUT is 203.5 inches long overall and rides on 17-inch aluminum wheels.
 Most specifications are identical to those of the H2 SUV.
 Back to top